Implementing two-qubit gates at the quantum speed limit: Introduction

 Assuming a limited interaction strength, one can analytically obtain the maximum speed for any particular two-qubit gate in the limit of arbitrarily fast single-qubit gates \cite{Vidal2002,Kraus2001}.
 In practice, all single-qubit gates have finite speeds, and in platforms such as superconducting qubits, single-qubit gates may not be much faster than two-qubit gates due to limited anharmonicity \cite{Kandala2021,Stehlik2021,Moskalenko2022}.
 The speed limits of two-qubit gates in such scenarios have not been studied.
 Therefore, we seek to both theoretically and experimentally investigate these practical speed limits, which are not only relevant to the optimal design of quantum gates and quantum circuits, but also directly related to the speed limits of entanglement generation, a fundamental topic of high interest in quantum information theory, condensed matter physics, and black-hole physics \cite{LRbound,Guo2020,Hierarchy2020,Eldredge2017,scrambling}.

 In this paper, we report a new method for designing two-qubit gates that are speed optimized, and we implement the gates experimentally using superconducting transmon qubits.
 We find that the protocol for achieving the fastest two-qubit gates in Refs.\,\cite{Vidal2002,Kraus2001} can be far from optimal with a finite single-qubit gate time.
 Our method differs from previous protocols \cite{Vidal2002,Kraus2001,Long2021} in that we apply single-qubit drives simultaneously with the two-qubit interaction, a crucial strategy for speed optimization.
 We optimize the pulse shapes of the single-qubit drives using a method that combines the well-known GRAPE algorithm \cite{OptimalControl,grape} with state-of-art machine learning techniques.
 Importantly, our method works as long as there exists a physical interaction between two qubits and one can drive each qubit with controllable pulse shape and phase.
 This applies to almost any platform suitable for quantum computing.
-Furthermore, we experimentally demonstrate that our method can achieve maximally entangling two-qubit gates, such as the CNOT gate, close to their analytical speed limits found in Refs.\,\cite{Vidal2002,Kraus2001} with modest single-qubit drive strengths.
+Furthermore, we experimentally demonstrate that our method can achieve maximally entangling two-qubit gates, such as the CNOT gate, close to their analytical speed limits found in Refs.\,\cite{Vidal2002,Kraus2001} with modest single-qubit drive strengths and up to $98.3\%$ average gate fidelity determined from quantum process tomography.
 This largely eliminates the impractical assumption of infinitely fast single-qubit gates.
 The same applies to the SWAP gate we implemented, which is crucial for remote quantum gates but notoriously hard to achieve with a short gate sequence \cite{IBMprize}.
+We have also implemented a non-Clifford gate, the $\sqrt{\text{SWAP}}$ gate, close to its quantum speed limit at $97.0\%$ average gate fidelity.